marshineer/SimpleRegression/README.md

 	- This incorporated all modelling aspects that I have worked on up to this point.
 	- The categorical features are encoded using a binary encoding.
 Since scikit-learn does not have a built-in binary encoding function, I wrote one.
 	- I wrote functions to whitening the data, as well as balancing the dataset with regard to particular features, in this case "month".
-	- The feature is balanced three ways: upsampling, dividing the majority class into subsets, and a mixture of the two.
+	- The feature is balanced three ways:
+		1. Upsampling
+		2. Dividing the majority class into subsets
+		3. A mixture of the two above methods
-	- Three different model classes are trained using k-fold cross-validation (with shuffled data to avoid the performance issue identified during feature analysis) and the hyperparameters tuned using scikit-learn's GridSearchCV method.
+	- Three different model classes are trained using k-fold cross-validation and the hyperparameters tuned using scikit-learn's GridSearchCV method.
 		- Upsampling results in overfitting during training, but does not significantly improve test performance, which makes sense.
 		- Splitting the majority class resulted in worse performance.
 This could be due to the relatively small training sets that remained after splitting the data.
 	- None of the models performed particularly well, with the best hovering around $R^2 \approx 0$, indicating a trivial fit.
 This means that simply always predicting the mean target value would perform as well as the trained models.